Become a Member

 How do I know which UMSU services and events are free?

 All support services, social groups and events listed on our website are free, unless otherwise specified (clubs, societies and collectives occasionally run ticketed events which they sell at a subsidised price for students).
 Make sure that you head to the All Events Calendar and follow UMSU on Instagram and Facebook to see what’s happening when on campus!

 First off – good call!
-You really shouldn’t sign up to things you haven’t read.
+You really shouldn’t sign up for things you haven’t read.
 I bet you always read the small print before you click “I accept” on websites, software etc (LOL).
-The term “bound by UMSU’s Constitution’ simply refers to the way UMSU manages its membership.
-Nevertheless if you are concerned how the Constitution deals with members, member’s complaints about UMSU etc then have a look at our constitution – it’s in plain language and easy to read (if a tad boring).
+The term “bound by UMSU’s Constitution" simply refers to the way UMSU manages its membership.
+Nevertheless, if you are concerned about how the Constitution deals with members, members’ complaints about UMSU etc then have a look at our Constitution – it’s in plain language and easy to read (if a tad boring).

 As an incorporated association, UMSU also required to make some changes to comply with changes to the legislation governing such bodies.

 Principally the legislation requires that all incorporated associations maintain an up to date membership list.
 Previously UMSU has not done this, as all students are automatically deemed members of UMSU, and enjoy all of the benefits of the organisation without needing to do a thing.
 However, we are now legally required to keep a membership record.

 It is important for everyone to understand that regardless of whether you sign up to become a member or not – UMSU’s services and activities remain completely available to everyone.

 However, as a result of the legislative requirement to collect a membership list, we now need you to tell us whether you want to be a member of UMSU or not.

 Can I still access UMSU services and events even if I’m not an UMSU member?